luaguides

 See Also

-- The /tutorials/modules-and-require/ guide covers how Lua’s module system works, which is what powers
+• Modules and require covers how Lua’s module system works, which is what powers require("socket").

-socket.select()for handling multiple connections in one thread. - The /guides/lua-serialization/ guide covers encoding and decoding data for transmission over sockets.
+• Serialization in Lua covers encoding and decoding data for transmission over sockets.